marcoshernanz/CalYo/README.md

 ---

+- [ ] Onboarding animation only in header on section change
 - [ ] Sign in with email
 - [ ] Fix text input filtering
 - [ ] Android 14 over scroll